bartmichu/zfs-scenarios/replication-ssh-push/README.md

 - Please visit the [Sanoid wiki](https://github.com/jimsalterjrs/sanoid/wiki) for explanations of all Syncoid options and Sanoid configuration.

-- This scenarion was tested on Ubuntu Server 24.04.
+- This scenario was tested on Ubuntu Server 24.04.